St Mary Magdalene Church, Newark-on-Trent: Organ

 At the beginning of the 19th century a new organ, by George Pike England, with three manuals, was provided by the trustees of the Magnus, Brown's and Phyllypott's charities at a cost of £1,300.
 It was opened on 11 November 1804 by Thomas Spofforth.

 It was placed on the west gallery from where the choir sang services.
 In 1814 the organ was re-located on the chancel screen and the choir returned to the chancel.
 In the 1850s the organ was rebuilt by Forster and Andrews of Hull, provided with a new case and again re-located, this time to its present position in the south choir aisle.

 In 1866 the organ was rebuilt and enlarged by Henry Willis.
 Willis virtually doubled the size of the instrument and its case, creating a large Romantic four-manual organ.
 The organ was again rebuilt by William Hill & Sons in 1910 at the expense of Mrs Becher Tidd Pratt and family, and subsequently by Hill, Norman and Beard in 1924, 1938, 1964 and 1978 when it was rebuilt and more voices added.

 It is now electrically operated by the Ellen Dynamic Transmission system which allows much greater mobility of the organ console, providing more direct contact with the congregation and the choir; it is the first four-manual instrument in the country to be so equipped, enabling a live performance to be electronically recorded and replayed automatically.

 The choir

 The Choral Foundation was set up by Thomas Magnus in 1532 and was said to be the only existing pre-reformation choir outside cathedrals and Oxbridge colleges.
 Girl choristers were admitted into the main choir from 2008.

-In February 2012 choral services stopped following the dismissal of the Master of the Song School.
+In February 2012 choral services stopped after a former Rector disbanded the choir.
 The choir was refounded in 2015.
 It has an emphasis on the training of young people, supported by the Magnus Bequest.